phtal-org/internet-draft-xrel/draft-montoya-xrel-latest.md

 ## XREL Collection Document

 Defines a map where the keys are the document scoped relationship names and the values are Relationship Objects.
-XREL Collections can be used to combine any collection of relation objects.
+XREL Collections can be used to combine any collection of Relationship Objects.

 The first line of a collection document MUST begin with the text `#%XREL 1.0 Collection` followed by nothing but the end of the line.